Schlieffen Plan: Schlieffen

 in the former manner to battalions and regiments.
 War against France (1905), the memorandum later known as the "Schlieffen Plan", was a strategy for a war of extraordinarily big battles, in which corps commanders would be independent in how they fought, provided that it was according to the intent of the commander in chief.
 The commander led the complete battle, like commanders in the Napoleonic Wars.
-The war plans of the commander in chief were intended to organise haphazard encounter battles to make "the sum of these battles was more than the sum of the parts".
+The war plans of the commander in chief were intended to organise haphazard encounter battles to make "the sum of these battles [was] more than the sum of the parts".

 Deployment plans, 1892–1893 to 1905–1906

-In his war contingency plans from 1892 to 1906, Schlieffen faced the difficulty that the French could not be forced to fight a decisive battle quickly enough for German forces to be transferred to the east against the Imperial Russian Army to fight a war on two fronts, one-front-at-a-time.
+In his war contingency plans from 1892 to 1906, Schlieffen faced the difficulty that the French could not be forced to fight a decisive battle quickly enough for German forces to be transferred to the east against the Imperial Russian Army to fight a war on two fronts, one front at a time.
 Driving out the French from their frontier fortifications would be a slow and costly process that Schlieffen preferred to avoid by a flanking movement through the Low Countries.
 In 1893, this was judged impractical because of a lack of manpower and mobile heavy artillery.
 In 1899, Schlieffen added the manoeuvre to German war plans, as a possibility, if the French pursued a defensive strategy.
 The German army was more powerful and by 1905, after the Battle of Mukden, the Russian defeat in Manchuria, Schlieffen judged the army to be formidable enough to make the northern flanking manoeuvre the basis of a war plan against France alone.

 In 1905, Schlieffen wrote that the Russo-Japanese War (8 February 1904 – 5 September 1905) had shown that the power of the Russian army had been overestimated and that it would not recover quickly from the defeat in Manchuria.
-Schlieffen could contemplate leaving only a small force in the east and in 1905, wrote War against France which was taken up by his successor, Moltke the Younger and became the concept of the main German war plan from 1906 to 1914.
+Schlieffen could contemplate leaving only a small force in the east and in 1905, wrote War against France which was taken up by his successor, Moltke the Younger and became the concept of the main German deployment plan from 1906 to 1914.
 Most of the German army would assemble in the west and the main force would be on the right (northern) wing.
 An offensive in the north through Belgium and the Netherlands would lead to an invasion of France and a decisive victory.
 Even with the windfall of the Russian defeat in the Far East in 1905 and belief in the superiority of German military thinking, Schlieffen had reservations about the strategy.
 Research published by Gerhard Ritter (1956, English edition in 1958) showed that the memorandum went through six drafts.
 Schlieffen considered other possibilities in 1905, using war games to model a Russian invasion of eastern Germany against a smaller German army.